Your cookie preferences

 Support for unpaid carers

-At Calderdale and Huddersfield NHS Foundation Trust (CHFT) we understand the huge difference unpaid carers make to their loved ones and appreciate that caring can impact greatly on the health and wellbeing of unpaid carers.
+At Calderdale and Huddersfield NHS Foundation Trust (CHFT) we know the huge difference unpaid carers make to their loved ones and recognise the significant impact that caring can have on the health and wellbeing of unpaid carers.

-Whilst the carer lanyards do not automatically provide unlimited free parking, those who meet the car parking concession requirements can receive free parking.
+People who meet car parking concession requirements can receive free parking.
 If carers travel by other means, they may be able to receive support with other transport costs.
-See the NHS's Healthcare Travel Costs Scheme or visit the General Office within our hospital for support.
+Please see Healthcare Travel Costs Scheme (HTCS) - NHS (www.nhs.uk) or visit the General Office within our hospitals for support.

 Carers Count